syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ![Absolute positioning of Pop-up](GettingStarted_images/ShowAtXYPosition.png)

-### Show At Touch Point
+## Position pop-up at touch point

-To open the SfPopupLayout from the touch point in the screen, use the `SfPopupLayout.ShowAtTouchPoint()` property as in the following code sample.
+To open the SfPopupLayout from the touch point in the screen, use the [SfPopupLayout.ShowAtTouchPoint](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html) method as in the following code sample.

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>